School Notebook: April 19

 Art contest winners

-Amaya and Emma from the South Portland Clubhouse of the Boys and Girls Clubs of Southern Maine are the first and third place winners of UScellular’s Black History Month art contest.
+Amaya and Emma of the South Portland clubhouse are the first and third place winners of UScellular’s Black History Month art contest at Boys and Girls Club of Southern Maine.
 Amaya, age 10, received a $250 gift card and first place with her artwork of astronaut Mae Jemison.
 Emma, age 13, received $100 and third place with her artwork of NASA mathematician Katherine Johnson.
 The winners were voted by the public.
 (Boys and Girls clubs of Southern Maine policy is to not release last names of its members.)

 Math Meet champs